tee3/homedir/README.md

 There is very limited support for installing system packages under Windows and such is a manual process.

+Install Windows Build Tools while logged in to the graphical system as `administrator`.

+Use "Run as Administrator" when installing programs.

 Install the following tools using the normal Windows installation processes, customizing the installers as described below.